Menu

 To wash your comforter or duvet at home, try to not overload your washer and dryer.
 Over-stuffing your washer or dryer can cause too much strain on the machine and even damage your bedding.
 Before washing, check that there's enough space for your comforter to completely fit without it getting caught on anything.
 If your comforter is too bulky, we suggest taking it to the laundromat instead of trying to force it into your own washing machine.

-4. How to Wash Pillows
+How to Wash Pillows and Pillowcases

 You might be wondering, can you wash pillows?
 The answer is yes!
 The key in washing pillows is to use hot water to get rid of any sweat, dust mites or allergens that may be present.
 After washing pillows, it is best to leave hang them to dry.
 To keep your pillow clean even longer, we recommend using a pillow protector.

 While you can often wash pillows in a washing machine, we recommend checking the tag before doing any cleaning on your own.
-If you're pillows are labeled machine safe, machine wash pillows with hot water.
+If your pillows are labeled machine safe, machine wash pillows with hot water.
 However, be sure to not overload your washer as this may prevent the washer from cleaning your pillows properly and can even cause your pillows to be damaged.

 Top Bedding Accessories